-A lot of people suffer from acne.
-This skin condition occurs mainly in adolescents and young adults, but adults can also have acne.
-Acne occurs in both mild and very severe form.
-The condition is not contagious.
-Acne can be cosmetically disruptive and therefore have a considerable impact on the social and psychological wellbeing of those who have acne.
+Many people suffer from acne, a skin condition which occurs mainly in adolescents but which can also affect adults.
+It occurs in both mild and very severe form, and while it is not contagious, it can be cosmetically disruptive due to the acne marks it leaves, and have a considerable impact on the social and psychological wellbeing of those who suffer from it

 Treatments for acne treatment